 If you’re an EOW member, you’ll choose to receive your EOW box on Odd or Even weeks.
 We highly recommend you write down the dates you’ve chosen on your calendar, Smartphone, iPad, etc. so you come on the correct day.
 If you come on the wrong Wednesday, you won’t find your name on the signin sheet.

 If your box is not at the pickup site, or the wrong sized box is all there is, call Terry or Chuck at the Farm immediately (262 673-6760): we may be able to find your missing box.
 If we can’t, we’ll credit you for it, or for extra vegetables, or send you more with next week’s box.
 EOW members: along with the options above, we’ll schedule, if possible, a delivery for the next week, or schedule a double box sometime in the future.
 Remember, phone Terry and your site manager immediately so we can sort it out and get you and the other member your proper-sized boxes.
 A phonecall will get you a much faster response to a problem that needs to be solved quickly.
 Thank you for your help on this one.

 Wax Box Return: Please bring back your empty wax box from the week before when you come to pick up next week’s box.
 Or, be “green” instead and bring a few bags along to unload your produce into.
 Some sites will even put out extra plastic bags for you.
 Then, you can unfold your wax box and leave it behind at the pickup site.

-It is your responsibility to unfold the CSA box so it lies flat and can be easily stored for pickup the next week.
+It is your responsibility to unfold the CSA box so it does not rip, lies flat and can be easily stored for pickup the next week.
 In 2013, our talented, Waukesha pickup site manager, Wendy, shot a short video with her eldest daughter Madeleine, showing how to unfold our wax boxes.

 It’s quick and easy to do.
 Here are written instructions: flip the opened box over, place your hand on the center